 If you want to ensure the freshness of the squid that you will use, it is good to buy the whole squid, which you can clean and cut on your own.
 This entails some kitchen skills for you to perform.

 Alternatively, you can easily buy squid rings that are already cut up.

 Your batter can either make or break your Calamares a la Romana.
 You can use any flour of your choice, but it will greatly affect the taste of your tapas.

-For this portion of the recipe, it will be trial and error until you find the flour that best meets your preference.
+This portion of the recipe will be trial and error until you find the flour that best meets your preference.